Skip to content

 Resolution

-Amazon EBS calculates charges for snapshots by the gigabyte-month.
+Amazon EBS calculates charges for snapshots by the gigabyte-month (GB-month).
 You incur charges based on the size of your snapshot and the length of time that you keep the snapshot.

 • Standard tier: You have a volume that stores 100 GB of data.
 You incur charges for the full 100 GB of data for the first snapshot (snap A).
 At the time of the next snapshot (snap B), you have 105 GB of data.
 Amazon EBS then bills you for only the additional 5 GB of storage for incremental snap B.

-For detailed pricing information, see Amazon EBS pricing.
+For more information on pricing, see Amazon EBS pricing.

-To view the charges for your EBS snapshots, follow these steps:
+To view the charges for your EBS snapshots, complete the following steps:

-3. In the Details section, expand Elastic Compute Cloud.
+3. In the Charges by service section, choose Elastic Compute Cloud.

 You can also use cost allocation tags to track and manage your snapshot costs.